satyajit5007/chrome_extension-geekathon/README.md

-# LinkedIn™ Post Distraction Blocker Chrome Extension
+# LinkedIn™ Distraction Blocker Chrome Extension

 This Chrome extension is specifically designed to help users minimize distractions while browsing LinkedIn™ posts.
 It blocks certain distracting elements on the LinkedIn™ website, allowing users to focus on reading posts more effectively.